bbklab/project52/README.md

   * [emlfile](emlfile) EML file format parser
   * [ffmpeg](ffmpeg) a tool to convert video files to hls segments for video streaming by `ffmpeg`
   * [goab](goab) go version of `ab`, a light-weight HTTP bench tool
+  * [mesos-stressor](mesos-stressor) a tool to benchmark on Mesos Framework parameters